austinzheng/Cormorant/README.md

 [![Build Status](https://travis-ci.org/austinzheng/Lambdatron.svg?branch=master)](https://travis-ci.org/austinzheng/Lambdatron)

+(CI is probably broken because Xcode 8 is not working properly on Travis.
+Sorry.)

 An interpreter for a dialect of [Clojure](http://clojure.org/), implemented in Swift.
 The interpreter endeavors to match Clojure's behavior as closely as possible.
 The eventual goal is a library that can be used independently of the REPL front-end.

 Application
 -----------

-Lambdatron is an OS X command-line application written in Swift.
+Lambdatron is a library and an OS X command-line application written in Swift 3.
 You will need Xcode 8 beta 1 or later to build.

 Run the executable either from within Xcode, or directly from the command line.
 Run with no arguments to start the interactive REPL, or run with the argument `-f <FILENAME>` to have the interpreter run code within a file.
 When in the REPL, type expressions at the command prompt and press 'Enter'.